mintlu8/bevy_defer/README.md

 See the `access` module for more detail.

 You can add extension methods to these accessors via `Deref` if you own the underlying types.
-See the `extension` module for more details.
+See the `extension` module for more detail.

 ## Signals